Nicole Thorne Flashes Sideboob In Ruffled Nude Bikini & Sunglasses

 Nicole Thorne was scantily clad in her most recent Instagram update.
 The stunning brunette flaunted plenty of cleavage as she rocked a racy ensemble for the camera.

-In the sexy shot, Nicole looked like a total smokeshow in a ruffled nude bikini.
-The skimpy top included a daring cut that teased some sideboob, as well as a deep neckline that exposed her abundant cleavage.
-Her muscled shoulders and arms were also on full display.
+In the sexy shots, Nicole looked like a total smokeshow in a ruffled nude bikini.
+The skimpy top included a daring cut that teased some sideboob, as well as a deep neckline which exposed her abundant cleavage.
+Her lean shoulders and arms were also on full display.

-The matching bikini bottoms were high waisted.
-They were cut high over her curvy hips and wrapped snugly around her slim midsection while casting a spotlight on her flat tummy and rock-hard abs in the process.
+The matching bikini bottoms were high-waisted and rose high over her curvy hips.
+They wrapped snugly around her slim midsection while casting a spotlight on her flat tummy and rock-hard abs in the process.
 She accessorized the style with a dainty chain around her neck and a pair of oversized sunglasses.

 In the first photo, Nicole sat in front of a concrete wall.
 She had her back arched and one arm resting in front of her.
-The other came up to pull her glasses up off of her face.
-Her shoulders were pulled back and her head was tilted as she gave a steamy stare into the camera.
+The other hand came up to pull her glasses up off of her face.
+Her shoulders were pulled back and her head was tilted as she directed a steamy stare into the camera.

-The second shot featured her in a similar position with her weight shifted slightly to one side.
-She touched her glasses and puckered her lips as she posed her body for the snap.
+The second shot featured her in a similar position, with her weight shifted slightly to one side.
+She touched her glasses and pursed her lips as she posed for the snap.

 In the background, some rocks and green foliage could be seen.
 In the caption of the post, Nicole told her followers that she was being safe in the sun.
 She also geotagged her location as Brisbane, Queensland, Australia.